-More information on how to use this site and what is included in the membership package!
+More information about the reed making lessons that this site has to offer and what is included in the reed making subscription!

-Learning to make reeds is a very big endeavor to undertake and has always been extremely difficult and time consuming to learn.
+Learning to make oboe reeds is a very big endeavor to undertake and has always been extremely difficult and time consuming to learn.
+With this oboe reed lesson, you can become a more consistent reed maker.

-Loose sided reeds are one of the major pitfalls to avoid when making reeds.
+Oboe reeds with loose sides is one of the most important things to avoid when making oboe reeds.
 Learn four strategies to avoid this problem!

 You never want to play on a reed that leaks, has a duck billed shaped tip, or loose sides.
-Here are a few strategies to fix those problems.
+Here are a few strategies to adjust your oboe reeds to avoid those problems.

 This post will tell you where to look for the information that you need to know.
 Also provides a general step by step instruction for how to make reeds.

-On this post you will see a running list of vendors who sell reed making equipment.
-You will also see pictures, descriptions, and some personal thoughts on what to buy.
+On this post you will see a list of vendors who sell reed making equipment.
+You will also see pictures, descriptions, and some personal thoughts on what reed making tools you need to make oboe reeds.

 This post is specifically for reed makers who do not own a gouging machine and buy their cane already gouged and or shaped.